 The Hoover FD22G is a decent vacuum cleaner that provides strong performance on hard floors.
 It can also cope well with carpets, although it’s not the best model for this surface.
 Unfortunately, it struggles with pet hair and is also relatively loud.
 While it’s considerably cheaper than the most expensive cordless vacuums, it’s difficult to recommend this model over other options in its price range.
 Let’s take a closer look at the features of this vacuum.

 On the surface, the FD22G is a stylish vacuum that looks like a premium model.
 With an all-silver colour scheme it won’t look out of place in any home, even if you need to hang the docking station in a visible location.

-The Hoover FD22G has a similar 2-in-1 design to the Dyson V6 and V8 ranges.
+The Hoover FD22G has a similar 2-in-1 design to the Dyson V6 and V8 ranges (and the cheaper Proscenic P8).
 If you’re cleaning stairs or high up places in your home, you can quickly detach the main body from the tube.
 The machine is then effectively a powerful handheld vacuum.